From Operator to CEO in 6 Weeks at $72K: The Forced Role Transition That Unstuck Revenue

 Week 6: “Decision made, outcome achieved, moving forward.” (full autonomy)

-Autonomy isn’t granted once.
-It’s scaffolded over weeks through consistent permission and celebration of independent action.
+Autonomy isn’t a one-time switch; it’s built over weeks through steady permission and consistent celebration of independent action.

 Problem 3: Lost Connection to Product/Service Quality

-Week 5.
-Three weeks into delegation.
-Realized he hadn’t talked to the client in 3 weeks.
-Didn’t know the current delivery details.
-Felt disconnected from what actually made clients happy.
+Week 5, three weeks into delegation, he realized he hadn’t talked to the client in 3 weeks and didn’t know the current delivery details, so he felt disconnected from what actually made clients happy.

-The fear: “How do I know we’re still delivering quality if I’m not in the work?”
+The fear was simple: “How do I know we’re still delivering quality if I’m not in the work?”
+The risk was real, because many founders exit operations, lose touch with the product, watch quality drift, and then see clients leave.

 The Fix: